We’ll go through the typical invoice processing steps and then show you ways to improve the process.

 Step 1: You Receive an Invoice from a Vendor

-Once a vendor’s work is completed, their service is provided or their product is delivered they will send you an invoice.
+Vendors send an invoice once their work is completed, their service is provided, or their product is delivered.

-Invoices are typically sent to you via mail (paper document) or email (PDF document).
+Invoices typically arrive via mail (paper document) or email (PDF document).

-The invoice information needs to be added into your accounting system.
-This work is typically done manually by an AP clerk, bookkeeper or in smaller businesses sometimes even a receptionist.
+The invoice information must be input into your accounting system.
+This work is typically done manually by an AP clerk, bookkeeper or – in smaller businesses – sometimes even a receptionist.

 Unfortunately, manual data entry is slow.
 And often results in ‘fat finger’ mistakes.